 It isn’t a trip to the Caribbean if you don’t have a tropical coconut with a straw to enjoy its goodness!
 Take your coconut to the beach and relax on the sand with your refreshing drink!

 There is a 6-mile boardwalk in Pinones that runs along the ocean and the beach and into the largest mangrove forest in Puerto Rico, separate from El Yunque National Forest.
 This flat nature trail is open to hikers and bikers.
 SIDENOTE: Make sure you leave time in your schedule for some guided tours of El Yunque Rainforest since it is so beautiful.
 You will definitely enjoy it!!

 No bike?
 You can rent adult or child-size bikes from CicloNatura in the COPI building that is located just after the bridge at the entrance to Pinones.
 The rate is $5 per hour and they are open every day from 9am – 5pm.
-Try out a tandem bike with your significant other and enjoy the Pinones State Forest together to enjoy the flora and fauna!
+Try out a tandem bike with your significant other and enjoy the Pinones State Forest and the Pinones Boardwalk together to enjoy the flora and fauna!

 Visit the Pinones beaches

 The beaches in Pinones are not touristy like the other beaches in Puerto Rico or Culebra Island.
 There are no lifeguards, showers, or parking areas.
 Still, they are sandy pieces of paradise that are often uncrowded so that you can enjoy the solitude and ocean breeze all at once while you soak in the Caribbean sun.